Bet on the Geelong Cup - Wednesday October 22nd 2014

 As Melbourne Cup preview races go, they don’t get more honest than the Geelong Cup.
 The Group 3, 2400m, open handicap race on October 23rd, at Geelong Racecourse is a country race with Group 1, metropolitan inspiration.
 With the past two winners, Americain in 2010 and Dunaden in 2011, going on to win the Melbourne Cup, this country cup has the attention of punters, international trainers and racing royalty alike.
 This year the total prize purse is $300,000.

 Check out the latest Geelong Cup odds and have a bet today.

-The Geelong Cup will be held on Wednesday October 23rd 2013, at Geelong Racecourse in Melbourne.
+The Geelong Cup will be held on Wednesday October 22nd 2014, at Geelong Racecourse in Victoria.

 Facts about the Geelong Cup